 A strong opening

-Capture the reader’s attention with a sentence that makes them want to keep reading.
+Catch your reader’s attention with a sentence that makes them want to keep reading.

-How to capture the reader’s interest?
+How to catch the reader’s attention

 Use brief examples

 Make your examples as brief as possible, writing a total of three sentences to describe them.
 Show how you solved a situation, or how you produced results that are relevant for your potential employer.

 How to close a cover letter

 Your closing should be brief, positive and impactful.
 This is a natural point for summing up your reasons why you’re applying and why they should hire you.

 Sign your letter by writing «Best regards,» (remember to include a comma), followed by your name.
 While you can also use «Kind regards,» or «Sincerely,», «Best regards,» is the safest alternative.